-

 The Northern Territory is the leading online gambling licensing authority in Australia, and there is no limit on the number of online licences that may be granted by the Northern Territory regulator.

-Generally speaking, licensed operators may offer remote or online gambling services in the form of sports betting and wagering, the sale of online lottery tickets and online keno games.
-No distinction exists between the online platforms or devices on which a gambling product may be offered to customers.
+Generally speaking, licensed operators may offer online gambling services in the form of sports betting and wagering, the sale of online lottery tickets and online keno games.
+There are no requirements specifying the online platforms or devices on which a gambling product may be offered to customers.

 The duration of an online gambling licence varies; however, for operators licensed in the Northern Territory, it is generally a maximum term of 20 years.